rackerlabs/support-how-to/content/cloud-block-storage/create-a-clone-of-a-cloud-block-storage-volume.md

 that volume cloning transfers your data directly between volumes, without the need to use a Cloud Files snapshot as an intermediate step.

-Volume Cloning shares many similarities with Volume Snapshots.
-Namely, they both utilize LVM as the primary copy and locking mechanism and therefore detaching prior to cloning is recommended.
+Volume cloning shares many similarities with volume snapshots.
+Namely, they both utilize LVM as the primary copy and locking mechanism, and therefore, detaching prior to cloning is recommended.
 Click [here](/how-to/allowing-snapshots-without-detaching-the-volumes) for additional information on allowing snapshots (now clones) without detaching the volumes.

-### **Create a Volume Clone**
+### Create a volume clone

 It is a good idea to detach your Volume from your Server before you take a Volume Clone.
 This is the safest method to prevent your Server from writing information while you are backing it up.
 That could get your data out of sync and could create a problem.
-To detach your Volume, see the instructions on "Detatch and Delete Volumes".
-You can always re-attach the Volume by following the "Attach Volume to a Server" steps on the [Create and attach a Cloud Block Storage volume](/how-to/create-and-attach-a-cloud-block-storage-volume) article.
+To detach your Volume, see the instructions on "Detach and delete volumes".
+You can always re-attach the Volume by following the "Attach volume to a server" steps on the [Create and attach a Cloud Block Storage volume](/how-to/create-and-attach-a-cloud-block-storage-volume) article.